pasmargo/gsemparse/README.md

 # TODO:
 * Write the client side of the linking API.
+* Implement the ASK l-DCS expression in transducers repository.
 * When the pipeline is completed, return to the entity linker for further refinements.
 E.g.:
   * Siamese network for similarity measurements using "Learning to Rank" techniques.
 * Write grammar for SQA challenge according to (their templates)[https://github.com/AskNowQA/LC-QuAD/blob/develop/templates.py]: